What are Friendly Takeovers vs Hostile Takeovers?

 The Takeover Process

 Next, the target company’s board of directors can approve the proposal and advise shareholders to vote in favor of the takeover (friendly takeover) or reject the proposal and advise shareholders to vote against the takeover (hostile takeover).
-The acquirer company employs different strategies depending on whether the board approves or rejects the takeover.
+The acquirer company employs different strategies depending on whether the target board approves or rejects the takeover.

-Friendly Takeovers and Strategies Employed
+Friendly Takeover Strategies Employed

 In a friendly takeover, the management and board of directors approve of the takeover and advises shareholders to vote in favor of the deal.
 The acquirer company, in a friendly takeover, can employ strategies such as: